cookiecutter-openedx/openedx-plugin-example/README.md

 Technical features that are showcased in this repo include:

 * semantic version control
-* pre-commit with linting by flake8 and black
+* pre-commit with linting by flake8 and black, both of which are configured to match the opinionated styling that you'll find in Open edX repositories
 * pip configuration, requirements, constraints, setup.py, pyproject.toml
 * How to bundle multiple plugins in a single pip package
 * How to redirect Open edX urls in lms and cms to endpoints created in this plugin